wp-hotelier/wp-hotelier/README.md

 ### build-sync

-Same as the build task plus the possibility to sync the **hotelier** folder with another folder in a different server or VM.
-Useful to sync a local **hotelier** folder with the folder in `wp-content/plugins/hotelier` (in another server or VM).
-You need to specify a correct destination and SSH port in the `.npmrc` file: `HOTELIER_SYNCDEST` and `HOTELIER_SSHPORT`.
+Same as the build task plus the possibility to sync the **wp-hotelier** folder with another folder in a different server or VM.
+Useful to sync a local **wp-hotelier** folder with the folder in `wp-content/plugins/wp-hotelier` (in another server or VM).
+You need to specify a correct destination and SSH port in the `.npmrc` file: `WPHOTELIER_SYNCDEST` and `WPHOTELIER_SSHPORT`.

 Run this command in the terminal: